Census Dots

 Multiracial

-Of the 155 places in Maine, Eagle Lake is the 135th most populous.
+Eagle Lake is ranked the 145th most populous place in Maine, out of 155 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Eagle Lake was ranked the 135th most populous place in the 2020 Census.

 Eagle Lake's White Population